-If you were the victim of an accident with an uninsured motorist, contact the accident injury attorneys at The Law Offices of George Salinas in San Antonio at (210) 225-0909 to discuss the circumstances surrounding your accident and injuries.
+If you were the victim of an accident with an uninsured motorist, contact the accident injury attorneys at George Salinas Injury Lawyers in San Antonio at 210-225-0909 to discuss the circumstances surrounding your accident and injuries.

 Financial Responsibility Laws in Texas

 Texas financial responsibility laws regulate the kind and amount of insurance each driver must carry.
 If drivers are independently wealthy enough to pay for damages after an accident, they don’t need to carry insurance.
 The vast majority of Texans are required to purchase auto insurance, which they must prove they have whenever they register a vehicle, get a car inspection, or get pulled over by law enforcement.
 Texas law requires those who buy auto insurance to carry the following liability coverage:

 - A minimum of $30,000 of bodily injury liability coverage per person

 - A minimum of $60,000 of bodily injury liability coverage per incident

 - A minimum of $25,000 of property damage liability coverage per accident